 The following ArcGIS components have localized setups.
 Language packs are not available separately.

 - ArcGIS Data Reviewer

-Language packs for Portal for ArcGIS help and ArcGIS Data Store help can be applied to view documentation in additional languages.
+Language packs for the Portal for ArcGIS help, Data Store help, Mission Server help, and Notebook Server help can be used to view documentation in additional languages.

-- The ArcGIS 10.5.1 setup package is designed to detect and upgrade an existing installation of the same ArcGIS product.
+- The ArcGIS 10.8.1 setup package is designed to detect and upgrade an existing installation of the same ArcGIS product.
 The settings for the installation location are retained in the upgrade.
-However, you will need to obtain a 10.5.1 software authorization number and reauthorize for use in 10.5.1.
-See the installation guide for more information on installation upgrades, new installations, or installations over versions earlier than 10.1, which are not supported by the upgrade process.
+See the installation guide for more information on installation upgrades and new installations.

 - Existing ArcGIS Enterprise 10.8 authorization numbers will work with ArcGIS Enterprise 10.8.1.

 - If you are upgrading Portal for ArcGIS to 10.8.1, you may need to reauthorize your software for 10.8.1.
 If you are upgrading from a version within the same release series-for example, from 10.8 to 10.8.1-you do not need to obtain a new license file.
 If you are upgrading from a version from an earlier release series, you must obtain a new portal license file from My Esri.